joshstenis/CoolCast-webserver/README.md

 ## Short Term Todo List
 - [x] Make node package
-- [ ] Setup node express server
+- [x] Setup node express server
 - [x] Meet with Harry about what should be on the website
+- [ ] Turn into a React project
+- [ ] Start on homepage, then episodes, then about.
+NOTE: Cannot do merch yet b/c no funds.

 ## Long Term Todo List
 - [x] Make bare bones webserver
-- [ ] Develop front-end of server (Likely with React.js)
+- [ ] Develop website as React project
 - [ ] Test server functionality & security
-- [ ] Purchase domain for CoolCast web server
+- [ ] Purchase domain for CoolCast web server (coolcast.biz)
+- [ ] PUBLISH!!!!! (yay)